cozy/cozy-client/docs/api/cozy-client.md

 The qualifications model is stored in the assets, associating labels to attributes, namely: purpose, sourceCategory, sourceSubCategory and subjects.
-Only subjects can be customized: see the checkQualification for more details about the qualification rules.</p>
+A qualification can be customized accordingly to rules detailed in the checkValueAttributes method.</p>
 </dd>
 <dt><a href="#QueryDefinition">QueryDefinition</a></dt>
 <dd><p>Chainable API to create query definitions to retrieve documents